wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

     | **Branch**             | **`main`**         |
     | **API Directory**      | /choreo-samples/department-api-proxy-from-github |

-6. Specify the following values as API proxy details:
+6. Specify the following values as Proxy Metadata:

     !!! info
         The **Context** field must be unique and cannot be changed after creation.**Version** and **Target** are mandatory fields. **Target** can be changed at any time after the creation.